yurivict/vm-to-tor/README.md

 There is another product, Whonix, that also chose security-by-isolation approach.
 However, Whonix requires the second VM to act as a tor host.

 vbox-to-tor works with virtually no overhead.
 It allows to run any number of guests, all completely isolated from each other and from the host.

+## Caveats

+For better experience with vbox-to-tor you need kernel with this patch: https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=199136 Without this patch tapN interfaces will be brought down with every guest reboot, and you will need to bring them up manually every time.

 ## Donations